astronomer/docs/learn/connections/azure-blob-storage.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 [Azure Blob Storage](https://learn.microsoft.com/en-us/azure/storage/common/storage-account-overview) provides the storage for all of your Azure Storage data objects, including blobs, files, queues, and tables.
-Integrating your Azure storage account with Airflow lets you perform different kind of operations on blob objects stored in the cloud.
+Integrating your Azure storage account with Apache Airflow® lets you perform different kind of operations on blob objects stored in the cloud.
 For example, you can create or delete a container, upload or read a blob, or download blobs using Airflow.

 This guide explains how to set up an Azure Blob Storage connection using the **Azure Blob Storage** connection type.
 Astronomer recommends using this connection type because it utilizes the `wasb` protocol, which means you can connect with any Azure Storage account including Azure Data Lake Gen 1 and Azure Data Lake Gen 2.